 “according to the canon law, after a legitimate church divorce, a second marriage is allowed to the innocent spouse.
 Those whose first marriage was dissolved through their own fault a second marriage is allowed only after repentance and penance imposed in accordance with the canons.
 According to the rules of St. Basil the Great, in exceptional cases where a third marriage is allowed, the duration of the penance shall be prolonged.”
 (Personal, Family, and Public Morality)

-Whatever might be right about this above, it seems to clear that St. Basil is being stretched beyond his own boundaries.
+Whatever might be right about this above, it seems clear that St. Basil is being stretched beyond his own boundaries by some interpreters.

 Let’s continue to see what St. Basil has to say: